 Creating this emotional connection with customers requires the right mix of people, processes, and technology to make it happen.
 And things are not so simple anymore - technology has enabled businesses to go the extra mila for customers, making the market very competitive.

-Importance of CX: Why Customer Experience is Important
+Importance of CX: Why CX Management is Important

 Customers will form an image of the brand in their mind after interacting with any brand.
 They might find it so amazing that want to further engage with the company on social media and tell all their friends.
 Or, they might start believing that the brand is the leading industry expert in whichever industry they are in.
 Whatever the case, customer experience builds the initial brand perception in the eyes of the customer.